jg-rp/golden-liquid/README.md

 # Golden Liquid

 A test suite for [Liquid](https://shopify.github.io/liquid/), the safe, customer-facing template language for flexible web apps.

-Intended for situations where template authors are untrusted and, perhaps, not software developers, Liquid is both restrictive and forgiving.
+Intended for situations where template authors are untrusted and, perhaps, not software developers, Liquid is deliberately both restrictive and forgiving.
 It is restrictive in that Liquid expressions are somewhat limited compared to those found in other template languages, and forgiving in the way it automatically coerces data types and handles undefined variables.

 The tests defined in `golden_liquid.json` attempt to cover many of Liquid's limitations, as well as the behavior of all standard tags and filters.

 ## Standard Liquid

 For our purposes, "standard" Liquid is the one described [here](https://shopify.github.io/liquid/), with [Ruby Liquid](https://github.com/Shopify/liquid) being the reference implementation.
 Not to be confused with the extended variation of Liquid that is used for Shopify stores.

-All tests pass with Liquid version 5.1.0.
+All tests pass with Liquid version 5.3.0.
 If you have Ruby installed, you can run the test suite against the reference implementation by cloning this repository and running the following commands.

 ```
 cd liquid